 Reference Topics

-Reference topics provide structured, factual data used to support task and concept topics.
+Reference topics provide structured, factual information that complements and supports both task and concept topics.

 User Intent